ymyurdakul/Genetik-Algoritma-Optimizasyon-/README.md

-# Genetik-Algoritma-Optimizasyon-
+# Genetics-Algorithm-Optimization-
-Rosenbrock Fonksiyonunun maksimum noktalarını bulmaktadır
+Finds the maximum points of the Rosenbrock Function